 AE2 SubmarinePrint Page

-A plaque commemorates the Royal Australian Navy submarine, AE2 which left Fremantle to travel to the conflict in the Mediterranean Sea during World War One.
+A series of plaques commemorates the Royal Australian Navy submarine, AE2 which left Fremantle to travel to the conflict in the Mediterranean Sea during World War One.

 At the start of World War One, the AE2 was sent to German New Guinea with the Australian Naval and Military Expeditionary Force and spent time patrolling around Fiji.